-The EU is providing capacity building support, with over €17.4 million from the EU Trust Fund for Africa, for training and advice to national institutions in Guinea, Ivory Coast, Ghana, Togo, Benin and Nigeria to disrupt smugglers' and traffickers' activities, protect and assist migrants, and further support the judiciary.
+The EU is providing capacity-building support, with over €25.4 million from the EU Trust Fund for Africa, for training and advice to national institutions in Guinea, Ivory Coast, Ghana, Togo, Benin and Nigeria to disrupt smugglers' and traffickers' activities, protect and assist migrants, and further support the judiciary chain.

-In Senegal, the EU will assist the Senegalese Government through training and advice on investigation techniques, ensuring that cooperation is strengthened, also at regional level, between police, gendarmerie and the different Ministries involved.
+In Senegal, the EU provides assistance to the Senegalese Government in the form of training and advice on investigation techniques, ensuring that cooperation is strengthened, also at regional level, between police, gendarmerie and the different ministries involved.